doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

                 },
 ```

-After the actions are complete, stop the recording.
+After the actions are complete, stop the recording with the [`stopRecord`](/docs/get-started/actions/stopRecord) action.

 ```json
                 {